-Due to its nature of transporting goods at a high altitude, air transportation is not subject to the same limitations on topography as road or rail.
+Due to its airbourne nature, air freight is not subject to the same topographical limitations as road or rail.
 Mountains, seas, rivers or canyons do not matter for this mode.
-Additionally, like rail the theft of goods remains low due to the impracticality of attempting to steal from a moving aircraft.

 The main drawback to sea transportation is the relative low speed of delivery, companies will need to build in additional delivery time for their products.
 Additionally, like rail and air transport, sea transportation needs to utilise road transport for the “last mile” to get the goods from the dock to the customer.